<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 Featured Image

-In the Telephone Consumer Protection Act of 1991 (TCPA), there are many different compliance requirements that marketers have to follow when reaching out to consumers by phone.
-Marketers who rely on affiliate marketing programs to collect contact information and lists of people to reach out to can run into TCPA compliance issues.
+Marketers often rely on affiliate marketing programs to collect contact information and lists of people to reach out to.
+But they may run into TCPA compliance issues.

 Tired of bad leads?
 Stop it now with a free trial of Anura's Ad Fraud Solution